inmanta/inmanta-core/docs/language.rst

     // s1.files still equals [f1, f2, f3]

 In addition, attributes can be assigned in a constructor using keyword arguments by using `**dct` where `dct` is a dictionary that contains attribute names as keys and the desired values as values.
-This method does however have a small performance impact.
 For example:

 .. code-block:: inmanta